 There are different ways that you can connect wireless headphones to your PS4.
 However, it’s important to know that not all Bluetooth headphones can work seamlessly with the way Sony sets up its Bluetooth connections, which primarily focuses on branded PS4-compatible wireless headphones only.

 There’s no need to worry though, as other non-compatible headphones can still work on the PS4 using a few tricks.

 How to connect PlayStation Wireless Headset to PS4

 This section is meant for officially compatible headsets made primarily for the PS4.
 Please refer to PlayStation’s list of compatible headsets to see if your headphone model is listed.

 - Make sure that the headset is charged up by using the USB cable that came along with it or the one from your PS4 system.

-- Turn on your headphones and put it in pairing mode.
+- Turn on your headphones and put them in pairing mode.
 Once the blue light stops flashing and turns into a solid blue, your headphones should successfully be connected and play audio.If you’re having trouble connecting your headphones and still don’t hear any audio playing from them after the steps above, continue with the steps below.

 - Navigate to Settings using the controller.

 - On the Devices page, you’ll see a list of all the possible devices that you can connect to your PS4.
 Select Bluetooth Devices.